VeryGoodOpenSource/dart_frog/packages/dart_frog_auth/README.md

 }
 ```

-`userFromToken` parameter must be a method that receives one positional argument (which is the
+`userFromToken` parameter must be a function that receives one positional argument (which is the
 token sent on the authorization header) and returns a user if any is found for that token.

-Again, just like in the basic method, If a user is returned, it will be set in the request
+Again, just like in the basic method, if a user is returned, it will be set in the request
 context and can be read on request handlers, for example:

 ```dart